Ridhwana/rails/guides/source/caching_with_rails.md

 work well for small, low traffic sites with only a couple of server processes, as well as development and test environments.

-New Rails projects are configured to use this implementation in the development environment by default.
+New Rails applications use this cache store in development by default.

-NOTE: Since processes will not share cache data when using `:memory_store`, it will not be possible to manually read, write, or expire the cache via the Rails console.
+NOTE: Since processes will not share cache data when using `:memory_store`, changes made in a Rails console affect only that console process, not any running server processes.

 [`ActiveSupport::Cache::MemoryStore`]: https://api.rubyonrails.org/classes/ActiveSupport/Cache/MemoryStore.html

 ### `ActiveSupport::Cache::FileStore`

 [`ActiveSupport::Cache::FileStore`][] uses the file system to store entries.
-The path to the directory where the store files will be stored must be specified when initializing the cache.
+You must specify the path to the directory where the cache files will be stored when initializing the cache.

 ```ruby
 config.cache_store = :file_store, "/path/to/cache/directory"